Roots to Wellness Cultivating Healing, Growth & Empowerment in Black Families & Communities

 Vision

-A world where Black children, adults and families feel safe, seen and valued in every space they seek support – from community settings to clinics – and where racial inequalities in mental health are eliminated, not managed.
+A world where Black children, adults and families feel safe, seen and valued in every space they seek support, from community settings to services and where racial inequalities in mental health are not just managed, but eliminated.
+We extend this vision to Global Majority and marginalised communities, working towards systems of care that are equitable, inclusive and rooted in dignity for all.

 Mission

-To create culturally grounded early‑help, advocacy and safeguarding support that is led by Black communities and rooted in lived experience.
+To create culturally grounded early support, advocacy and safeguarding that is led by Black communities and rooted in lived experience, while also supporting individuals and families from Global Majority and other marginalised communities.

 We do this by:

-Building safe, Black‑led spaces for honest conversations about mental health, trauma and healing.
+Building safe, culturally affirming spaces for honest conversations about mental health, trauma and healing.

-Equipping families, community leaders and practitioners with the knowledge, confidence and tools to navigate systems and challenge unfairness.
+Equipping families, community leaders and practitioners with the knowledge, confidence and tools to navigate systems and challenge inequity.

-Developing safeguarding and leadership capacity in community settings so that Black children and young people are protected, believed and able to thrive.
+Strengthening safeguarding and leadership within community settings so that children and young people are protected, believed and able to thrive.

-Using research, co‑production and storytelling to shift policy, practice and power toward justice.
+Using research, co-production and storytelling to influence policy, practice and power towards greater equity and justice.

 Our Story

-Our work grew out of what we kept seeing and hearing: Black people in South London and beyond reaching services too late, being misunderstood or even harmed by systems never designed with us in mind, and community leaders quietly carrying safeguarding and emotional burdens with very little support.
+Our work grew out of what we repeatedly saw and heard: Black people in South London and beyond reaching services too late, being misunderstood or harmed by systems not designed with them in mind, and community leaders quietly carrying safeguarding and emotional burdens with little support.

-As a Black mental health nurse, safeguarding lead, researcher and mentor, our Founder saw the same patterns repeated in frontline practice, academic evidence and the stories shared by Black families; especially Black men and boys, young parents, and those living with abuse and trauma.
-The distance between what our communities needed and what services offered became impossible to ignore.
+As a Black mental health professional, researcher and mentor, our Founder witnessed these patterns across frontline practice, research and lived experience, particularly for Black men and boys, young parents, and those affected by abuse and trauma.
+The gap between what communities needed and what services offered became impossible to ignore.

-Flourishing Horizons CIC was created as a response: a Black‑led, community rooted space that brings together health professionals, researchers, faith and community leaders, and people with lived experience.
+Flourishing Horizons Consortium CIC was created in response: a Black-led, community-rooted organisation bringing together health professionals, researchers, faith and community leaders, and people with lived experience.
 Together, we design and deliver programmes that:

-Strengthen safeguarding and leadership in the community spaces our people already know and trust.
+Strengthen safeguarding and leadership within trusted community spaces

 Research & Innovation